devotees/meta/contracts/ryanprior.md

 The parties acknowledge a shared responsibility to contribute time and/or capital to the improveemnt of the system and promotion of its usefulness.

 The parties will meet monthly to agree upon a mutually acceptable level of contribution at that time.
-At this meeting the parties will determine the number of hours of work and tasks to be performed by each party, any payments to be made to any party, by whom and at what rate of pay.
+At this meeting the parties will determine:
+   - the number of hours of work
+   - tasks to be performed by each party
+   - the amount and method of payments to be made

 The parties agree to maintain a digital record of these agreements.

 # Equity